-The transport management must have all authorisations allowing them to make decisions for the purposes of being able to bring abnormal situations to a close so that any negative effects of the abnormality are as minor and as short-lived as possible.
+The transport management must have all authorisations allowing them to make decisions for the purpose of being able to bring abnormal situations to a close so that any negative effects of the abnormality are as minor and as short-lived as possible.

 RUs must provide Bane NOR with necessary contact information for their own transport management.
 RUs are responsible for ensuring that this contact information is kept up to date at all times.

 Any changes to contact information will be reported to email@example.com.
 Changes will be updated within 14 days of being reported.

 Exceptional transport is defined in the same way as in UIC brochure 502-1, article 1.3.
 Bane NOR uses the UIC definition.

 Bane NOR decides on whether exceptional transport may be permitted, and if so under which conditions.
 Handling of exceptional transports is described in Ch.
 4.7.

 The transportation of dangerous goods by rail is regulated in the following laws and regulations: